- Magnolia bark extract

 As an antibacterial agent

-Lab studies suggest magnolia bark extract may reduce the bacterium that causes acne and some types of infections, but no studies have been done in humans.
+Lab studies suggest magnolia bark extract may reduce the bacterium that causes acne and some types of infections.

 Do Not Take If